Ali-Mikael/Application-hacking/h3-NoStringsAttached.md

 This time the password is not clearly visible, and deducing from the flag, the contents are properly scrambled.

-I started by gathering stuff that look like it could take us somewhere:
+I started by gathering stuff from the ouput that look like it could take us somewhere, and found the following human readable strings:
 ```
 $Info: This file is packed with the UPX executable packer http://upx.sf.net $
 $Id: UPX 4.21 Copyright (C) 1996-2023 the UPX Team.
 All Rights Reserved. $